Stay Away From Scoliosis Brace, Reinforcement & Props!

 Straps and Reinforcements of the Spine have shown little to no Benefits

-Most centers recommend a scoliosis brace for scoliotic children between the ages 10 to 15.
+Most centers recommend a scoliosis brace for scoliotic children between the ages of 10 to 15.
 The vast majority of these centers target kids with curves between 20 and 40 degrees for their scoliosis brace.
 They promote their scoliosis brace as a means of delaying or halting the progression of scoliosis and scoliosis pain.
 Some recommend bracing because they believe that a growing child needs restricted support during active growth periods.
 Others relate that bracing will further weaken the soft tissues, leading to additional issues that would otherwise not be present if the child were not braced.
-While both have merits, we tend to relate to those who recommend avoidance of braces when it comes to scoliosis.
+While both have merits, we tend to relate to those who recommend the avoidance of braces when it comes to scoliosis.

 Bracing, regardless of type, is meant to manage scoliosis.
 To date, there aren’t any braces that can effectively reduce or reverse scoliotic curvature.
 However, there are plenty of researched documents suggesting progression of the curve in those that wear braces.
 Having said that, let’s look at the types of braces available on the market today as well and the standard recommendation on their use.